Definition of Indirect Tax

 Some of the disadvantages are given below:

 - Some experts believe that some forms of the indirect tax system make it regressive.
-Indirect taxes levied on essential goods and services make it a case of concern.
+Indirect taxes levied on essential goods and services make it a concern.
 Take an example of a $5 milk packet that attracts $0.50 in indirect tax.
 Every buyer, irrespective of him being rich or poor, must pay $0.50 for the product.

 - Indirect taxes levied on raw materials or primary goods make the final or finished products expensive, thus creating a barrier to entry in manufacturing businesses and sometimes curtailing existing manufacturer’s incentive to produce